-Charting a Career Path as a Radiographer: Qualifications, Earnings, and Opportunities
+Launching a Career as a Radiographer: Qualifications, Salaries, and Growth Opportunities

 An illustrative depiction of a medical imaging scene with a patient undergoing a CT scan.
 The image shows a modern CT scanner in shades of blue, with the patient lying on the scanner bed.
 Medical professionals are actively engaged in the scanning process, and a computer screen displays the scan in progress.
 The background suggests a high-tech radiology department with abstract shapes and medical icons.